openwfm/wrf-fire/README.txt

 COMPILERS

-Tested on linux/ifort/gcc, linux/pgi, (all x86-64), and mac/g95.
+Tested on linux/ifort/gcc, linux/pgi, linux/g95 (all x86-64), and mac/g95.
-Mac will not run optimized or real data, though. ifort for Linux can be downloaded from Intel free for non-commercial use.
+Mac will not run optimized or real data, though. ifort for Linux can be downloaded from Intel free for non-commercial use. gfortran is not included because gfortran currently cannot compile wrf.

 SETUP